Pesticide Laws and Regulations

 - Information related to the individual receiving the restricted-use pesticide, including

-- The name, address and permit number of the private applicator with a permit to whom the restricted-use pesticide was made available.
+- the name, address and permit number of the private applicator with a permit to whom the restricted-use pesticide was made available; and

 - Actually seeing the certified applicator’s or operator’s original license and an original identification document of the noncertified, designated representative; or

 - Actually seeing a photocopy of the certified applicator’s or operator’s license and a signed statement from the certified applicator or operator authorizing the noncertified, designated representative to take possession of the restricted-use pesticide.

 Pesticide record keeping under the 1990 Farm Bill

 Additional record keeping requirements for commercial applicators are included in the 1990 Farm Bill.
 If a commercial applicator is hired to make an application of a restricted-use pesticide for a private applicator, the commercial applicator shall, within 30 days of the application, provide a copy of the required records to the person for whom the restricted-use pesticide was applied.
 Certified commercial applicators can hold the records of restricted-use pesticide applications for their clients as long as the client has signed a statement stipulating who is holding the records.
 Commercial applicators should provide clients with a copy of the signed statement.
 Commercial applicators must make records available to their clients upon request in a timely manner and maintain separate records for each client.
 Any commercial applicator applying restricted-use pesticides must provide a copy of the records to the customer within 30 days.

 As of May 1993, certified private applicators must maintain record(s) of federally restricted-use pesticide applications.
 The record(s) must be maintained for two years following the pesticide application.
 The required information must be recorded no later than 14 days following the pesticide application.
 The records must contain the following information:

 - The certified applicator’s name and certification number

 - The month, day and year of the application